knot to question why?

-I tend to only used the twin bowline when climbing on thinner single ropes, and switch to a figure of eight or ring bend for thicker ropes, as two thick strands can be a little bulky, but for indoor and single pitch climbing I find this the best knot so far.
-For big wall climbing I use a variation of this, having the twin loops going through my chest and waist harness independently which reduces the risk of an upside-down fall.
+I tend to only use the twin bowline when climbing on thinner single ropes, and switch to a figure of eight or ring bend for thicker ropes, as two thick strands can be a little bulky, but for indoor and single pitch climbing I find this the best knot so far.
+For big wall climbing, I use a variation of this, having the twin loops going through my chest and waist harness independently which reduce the risk of an upside-down fall.

 As I said above, as experienced climbers it’s important to think not only about what we do, but how that is viewed by less experienced climbers, and as a community - down the wall or at the crag - we should not be backward in stepping forward to explain why we do what we do.
 Very often people around us are learning by our example, but missing the devils in the details, and articles about banning or questioning classic knots is both the opportunity really understand that knot, and be a better climber, but also to try something more dangerous from the dark web of techniques.
 Slavic death knot anyone?

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.